 - 80g-100g Parmigiano Reggiano Cheese, grated

-Plan to have your pasta cooked by the time the bolognese is cooked.
-With around 15-20 minutes left on the Mix, start preparing your pasta.
+Fourthly, plan to have your pasta cooked by the time the Bolognese is cooked.
+With around 15-20 minutes also left on the mix, start preparing your pasta.

 Once everything is cooked, drain your pasta, then mix both the pasta and bolognese sauce together in a big bowl.
 Transfer your pasta into four pasta bowls.
 Sprinkle the grated Parmigiano Reggiano Cheese over each bowl.